Types of Degrees Human Services Majors Are Getting

 The following table lists how many human services graduations there were in 2018-2019 for each degree level.

 |Education Level||Number of Grads|

 What Human Services Majors Need to Know

-O*NET surveyed people in occupations related to human services and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to human services were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Human Services Majors

 According to O*NET survey takers, a major in human services should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Psychology - Knowledge of human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.